 Decluttering your home can be easy in some parts, but how do you determine what to do with your maybe items?
+How do you determine what stays or leaves?
 How do you make that final decision?

 Sitting on the fence is never comfortable!
 Trust me!

 So let’s get you off the fence and determine what stays or leaves.
 After all, you do not want to be stuck in the decluttering part of your story.

 You want to move through this part and onto the best part… after decluttering!

 How to Determine What Stays or Leaves

 When I first began downsizing my possessions, it was easy to find things to get rid of.
 I had an abundance of things I didn’t need or use.

 However, once these items are purged, there were still things I needed to make decisions about.

 There are several ways to determine what stays or leaves.
 Here are a few ideas I have personally used.